malramsay64/phd-thesis/03_Glassy_Dynamics/conclusion.md

 describing a decoupling of translations and rotations, when looking at the motions of individual molecules there is actually a coupling of motions.

+The onset of jump dynamics and the coupling of rotational and translational motion break two fundamental assumptions of the Stokes--Einstein--Debye (SED) relations.
+The observed breakdown is a result of the model not accounting for the types of motion which are present.
+While SED describes the dynamics at high temperatures, alternative models which incorporate the motions present in liquids close to the glass transition should be used instead.